Workforce Development: Encouraging and training the next generation of mariners

 From reaching out to students to let them know of maritime careers, to training aspiring mariners, and hiring them once they are prepared, we all need to take a role in mentoring new crew and those trained for the maritime trades.
 This session will introduce ideas to generate interest in students and facilitate their advancement into maritime careers.

 Big events have a reputation for wasting all kinds of food, energy, and materials.
 The truth is, it doesn’t have to be this way.
-Recently, the Volvo Ocean Race created a plastic-free event, which included water stations, sustainable food sourcing and biodegradable service ware.
-Learn from the environmentally-friendly initiatives of America’s Cup and other sailing events and how you can apply those same ideas to your own event.
-We’ll also discuss how to green up your event without compromising revenue opportunities.
+Recently, the Volvo Ocean Race through 11th Hour Racing created a plastic-free event, which included water stations, sustainable food sourcing and biodegradable service ware.
+Learn about sustainability initiatives from Martha’s Vineyard Sail, Waste Management Phoenix Open and other big events.
+Take their lessons learned and apply them to your own event.
+Other take aways include greening up your event without compromising revenue opportunities and perhaps create new ones.

 Revisiting Human Resource Management for Marine Operators